Kaktushose/jda-commands/wiki/docs/interactions/commands.md

         .start();
     ```

-or simply annotate the `PremiumGuildsProvider` class with <com.github.kaktushose.jda.commands.guice.Implementation>.
+or simply annotate the `PremiumGuildsProvider` class with <io.github.kaktushose.jdac.guice.Implementation>.
 !!! note
-    Using the <com.github.kaktushose.jda.commands.guice.Implementation> annotation requires the guice integration
+    Using the <io.github.kaktushose.jdac.guice.Implementation> annotation requires the guice integration
     (shipped by default).
 You can read more about it [here](../di.md).